79978 AC Cars Railbus

 In 2004, 79978 visited theSevern Valley Railway as part of the Railcar50 celebrations.
 Although intended for use on Kidderminster-Bewdley shuttles, the vehicle sadly did not see any passenger service during the visit due to major problems with the air braking system.
 This highlighted the, by now, poor condition the vehicle had slipped into.

-After returning home from the event 79978 was never repaired and instead put on display (essentially in storage) pending repairs.
+After returning home from the event 79978 was never repaired and instead put on outside display (essentially in storage) pending repairs.
 Sadly these were not forthcoming and the vehicle remained out of service for many years.

 In November 2016, following a great deal of change at the Colne Valley Railway, 79978 was sold from its original owners to the Colne Valley Railway Preservation Society, a registered charity, who had bought the site and many of the "original" railway's assets.
 Sadly however, this move from private to society ownership made no change to the vehicle's stored status or future prospects.